microsoft/fluentui/packages/web-components/src/drawer/README.md

   - The `aria-describedby` attribute should be used to associate the drawer with an element that provides a description of its purpose or content.

 - `aria-labelledby`

   - The `aria-labelledby` attribute should be used to associate the drawer with an element that serves as its accessible label or title.

-## Drawer Accessibility Specification

-Focus Management: When the drawer is opened, the focus should move to the drawer, making it easier for keyboard and screen reader users to interact with the drawer content immediately.
-On closing the drawer, the focus should return to the element that opened the drawer.

-Keyboard Interaction:

-- The drawer should be dismissible via the Escape key, which should close the drawer.
-- Tabbing should not move focus outside the opened drawer, implementing a keyboard trap.

-State Announcement: The state (open or closed) of the drawer should be indicated with the `aria-expanded` state set on the controlling element (the button that triggers the drawer's opening and closing).

-## DrawerToolbar Accessibility Specification

-Role: The toolbar should have a role of toolbar to identify the collection of interactive elements.

-Labeling: If not evident from the context, the toolbar should have a label associated with it using `aria-label` or `aria-labelledby`.

-Keyboard Interaction:

-- Interactive elements within the toolbar should be navigable via the Tab key or Arrow keys as per the toolbar design pattern.
-- The optional close button should be accessible via keyboard and should close the drawer when activated.

-State Announcement: If the visibility of the close button changes, it should be communicated to assistive technology using `aria-hidden`.

-Focus Management: If the toolbar is the first element inside the drawer, it will receive focus first when the drawer is opened, which could be the desired behavior.

-Semantic Markup: For the slot intended for icon buttons, it's important to advise developers to use buttons with appropriate accessible names.
-If the names are not visually present, they should use `aria-label` or `aria-labelledby` to label buttons.

-These considerations follow WCAG 2.1 and ARIA Authoring Practices 1.1.
-Each aspect should be tested using both automated accessibility tests and manual testing with various assistive technologies, including keyboard-only navigation, screen readers, and magnification.

-Remember that accessibility should always include usability testing with individuals who use these assistive technologies for a truly inclusive design.

-# Open Questions

-Should the "side bar toggles" use the existing subtle icon only buttons or do we need a custom solution? ( green selected indicator ) inline drawer + overlay drawer when only one option selected dont show sidebar
-No overflow button needed for first iteration.
-Pane default width 320px, min width 180px button slots and container pane component switcher
-When only one pane is active pane switcher isnt there static v.s dynamic